Shoulder Pain Relief

 Our physical therapists are movement experts, trained to pinpoint the cause of your pain through a variety of diagnostic techniques.
 Once we have established the cause of your shoulder pain, we can create a specialized combination of physical therapy methods to manage and relieve your pain.
 These may include exercises, which have proven to ease the pain of osteoarthritis and reduce the stiffness of frozen shoulder.
 They may also include more specialized techniques, such as ice and heat therapies, ergonomics, or athletic training.
 Strengthening programs may also be implemented to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.

 Don’t let your shoulder pain limit your physical abilities any longer!
 Vineyard Complementary Medicine will get you the help you need to start living your normal life once again.
-Contact us today at West Tisbury, MA to schedule your appointment and get started on your path toward pain-relief.
+Contact us today at Edgartown, MA to schedule your appointment and get started on your path toward pain-relief.